THE SYDNEY JURIS DOCTOR (JD) - FAQS AND FURTHER INFORMATION

 What credit do I get?

 You would normally be given credit of up to one year or 48 credit points.
-This will be determined after you receive an offer, at enrolment and will depend on what have studied compared with the Sydney JD.
+This will be determined after you receive an offer, and will depend on what have studied compared with the Sydney JD.

 Can I get credit for completed masters law units of study?